 Minor Design specializes in communicating ideas, messages and information.
 Collaborating with our clients, we design and produce branding campaigns, publications, websites and signage programs.
-From our Houston studio we have served the corporate, institutional, and cultural sectors for more than 25 years.
+From our Houston studio we have served the corporate, institutional, and cultural sectors for more than three decades.
 Our design process seeks a strategic blend of content, message and art with the goal of serving our clients, while influencing the way people experience the world.

 Craig Minor is a designer, former educator and the founder and principal of Minor Design.
 He received an MFA from Cranbrook Academy of Art, Bloomfield Hills, Michigan.
 His accomplishments include design programs for Asia Society Texas Center, Rice University, Vinson & Elkins, The Museum of Fine Arts, Houston, Houston Parks Board and The University of Houston.
 Publications have been designed for architect Daniel Libeskind and exhibition catalogs for numerous artists including, Robert Rauschenberg and Ansel Adams.
 Craig served as Area Chairman of the Graphic Communications Program at the University of Houston from 1984 to 2000.
 His work has been recognized by a number of design and architecture organizations and work appears in numerous books and publications.
 Craig is the past president of the Texas Chapter of the AIGA, served on the board of directors of the Rice Design Alliance and has been named an honorary member of the AIA Houston.